microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 **Follow these steps to create the Power BI dashboard:**

-14. **Select** the workspace 'Engagement Accelerators-Manufacturing'.
+14. **Select** the workspace 'Engagement Accelerators - Manufacturing'.

 ![Select Power BI workspace.](media/Selecting-PowerBI-Workspace.png)

 15. **Click** on '+Create' button on the top navigation bar.

-16. **Select** the 'Dashboard' option from the drop-down menu.
+16. **Click** the 'Dashboard' option from the drop-down menu.

 ![Create Dashboard.](media/Create-Dashboard.png)

-17. **Name** the dashboard 'Engagement Accelerators Dashboard' and **click** “create”.
+17. **Name** the dashboard 'Engagement Accelerators Dashboard' and **click** 'create'.

 18. This new dashboard will appear in the 'Dashboard' section (of the Power BI workspace).

 ![Create Dashboard further steps.](media/Create-Dashboard1.png)

+**Follow the below steps to change the dashboard theme:**
+19. **Open** the URL in new browser tab to get JSON code for a custom theme: https://raw.githubusercontent.com/microsoft/Azure-Analytics-and-AI-Engagement/real-time/Manufacturing/automation/artifacts/theme/CustomTheme.json

+20. **Right click** anywhere in browser and **click** 'Save as...'.

+21. **Save** the file to your desired location on your computer with name unchanged.

+22. **Go back** to the Power BI Dashboard you just created.

+23. **Click** on ellipses at the top right-side corner.

+24. **Click** on Dashboard theme.

+25. **Click** Upload the JSON theme.

+26. **Navigate** to the location where you have saved the JSON theme in Step #21 above file and **Select** open.

+27. Click **Save**.

 **Do the following to pin visuals to the dashboard you just created:**

-19. **Click** on the 'Reports' section/tab.
+28. **Click** on the 'Reports' tab.

 ![Check the reports tab.](media/Reports-Tab1.png)

-20. In the 'Reports' section, there will be a list of all the published reports.
+29. In the 'Reports' tab, there will be a list of all the published reports.

-21. **Select/Click** on 'Campaign - Option C' report.
+30. **Click** on 'Campaign - Option C' report.

 ![Browse the reports created.](media/Campaign-Reports.png)

-22. On the 'Campaign – Option C' report page, **select** the 'Revenue Vs Target' visual and **click** the pin icon.
+31. On the 'Campaign – Option C' report page, **click** the 'Revenue Vs Target' visual and **click** the pin icon.

 ![Pin visualization on the dashboard.](media/Pin-Visualization.png)

-23. **Select** 'Existing dashboard' radio button.
+32. **Select** 'Existing dashboard' radio button.

-24. **From** 'Select existing dashboard' dropdown, **select** 'Engagement Accelerators Dashboard'.
+33. **From** 'Select existing dashboard' dropdown, **select** 'Engagement Accelerators Dashboard'.

-25. **Click** 'Pin'.
+34. **Click** 'Pin'.

-26. The visual will be pinned and visible on the dashboard.
-27. Similarly, different visuals from different reports can be pinned to the same dashboard.
+35. Similarly, **pin** 'Profit card' and 'Scatter Chart' from the report.

 ![Further steps to pin visualization on the dashboard.](media/Pin-To-Dashboard.png)

+**Some of the visuals are pinned from hidden pages so in order to pin such visuals, follow the below steps.**
+36. **Click** on Edit report.

+37. **Click** 'Sales and Campaign' report page.

+38. **Pin** 'Total Campaign', 'Cost of Goods Sold' card visuals.

+39. **Pin** 'Revenue by country' map visual.

+40. **Open** 'Dashboard Images' report.

+41. **Pin** all images from report to the 'Engagement Accelerators Dashboard'.

+42. **Go back** to the Dashboard.

+43. For all images tiles **click** on 'More Options'.

+44. **Click** 'Edit details'.

+45. **Disable** 'Display title and subtitle'.

+46. **Click** 'Apply'.

+47. **Repeat** for all images tiles.

+48. After disabling 'Display title and subtitle' for all images, resize and re-arrange top images tiles or chicklets as show in the screenshot.

+49. **Resize** and **rearrange** left images tiles or chicklets as show in the screenshot. **Resize** KPI Tile to 1x2 size. **Resize** Deep Dive tile to 1x4 size.

-28. To pin any image on the dashboard, **select** the report 'Dashboard Images' which has images on it from the reports section.
+50. To **pin** any image on the dashboard, **select** the report 'Dashboard Images' which has images on it from the reports section.

 ![Further steps to pin visualization on the dashboard.](media/Dashboard-Images.png)

-29. In the 'Dashboard Images' report, **select** any image and then **click** on the pin icon.
+51. In the 'Dashboard Images' report, **select** any image and then **click** on the pin icon.

 ![Further steps to pin visualization on the dashboard.](media/Pin-Images.png)

-30. **Select** 'Existing Dashboard' radio button and select the 'Engagement Accelerators' dashboard.
+52. **Select** 'Existing Dashboard' radio button and select the 'Engagement Accelerators' dashboard.

-31. **Click** on Pin.
+53. **Click** on Pin.

-32. The image will be pinned and visible on the dashboard.
+54. The image will be pinned and visible on the dashboard.

-33. Similarly, more images can be pinned to this dashboard by repeating this process.
+55. Similarly, more images can be pinned to this dashboard by repeating this process.

 ![Further steps to pin visualization on the dashboard.](media/Pin-To-Dashboard1.png)

-34. To view the pinned visuals, **click** on the 'Dashboards' section.
+56. To view the pinned visuals, **click** on the 'Dashboards' section.

-35. **Select** 'Engagement Accelerators Dashboard'.
+57. **Select** 'Engagement Accelerators Dashboard'.
 This will launch the dashboard, and you can view the pinned visuals on it.

 ![Further steps to pin visualization on the dashboard.](media/Refer-Visuals.png)

-36. **Refer** the screenshot of the sample dashboard below and pin the visuals to replicate the following look and feel.
+58. **Refer** the screenshot of the sample dashboard below and pin the visuals to replicate the following look and feel.

 ![Further steps to pin visualization on the dashboard.](media/Dashboard1.png)

-37. Follow the same procedure to pin the 'Predictive maintenance and Safety Analytics' pillar tiles to the dashboard using the 'anomaly detection with images' report.
+59. Follow the same procedure to pin the 'Predictive maintenance and Safety Analytics' pillar tiles to the dashboard using the 'anomaly detection with images' report.
 See steps #29 to #36 above.

 ![Further steps to pin visualization on the dashboard.](media/Dashboard2.png)

-38. We can achieve the look of the dashboard below by pining visuals and images from different reports to the same dashboard (you can also tweak with different elements such as backgrounds and themes).
+60. We can achieve the look of the dashboard below by pining visuals and images from different reports to the same dashboard (you can also tweak with different elements such as backgrounds and themes).

 > **Note:** Real-time reports will not be deployed as part of the ARM Template deployment.
 For that we need to create real-time reports [(See Task 6)](#task-6-working-with-power-bi-to-create-real-time-reports).

 ![Further steps to pin visualization on the dashboard.](media/Dashboard3.png)

 ### Task 6: Working with Power BI to create real-time reports